 We have prepared this short New Parent Guide to help you navigate the pool waters as a new swim team parent.
 Please familiarize yourself with it as well as the expectations below.
 We know you are busy but we do have a few expectations we ask all Blue Dolfins to abide by:

-- Attend the monthly team potluck dinner (if at all possible) as it is time we come together as a team to welcome new swimmers, talk with coaches, and meet other parents.
+Attend our team potluck dinners (held from time to time) as it is time we come together as a team to welcome new swimmers, talk with coaches, and meet other parents.

 Optional Involvement for Parents:

 Become an official.
 The sport of swimming rides on the shoulders of those parents who step up as volunteers, especially those who become certified as USA Swimming Officials.

 All swim meets must have USA Swimming certified officials to oversee the swimmers in the water, to be sure each start, stroke, turn, and finish is done correctly.
 By becoming an official, you not only learn more about the sport and each stroke, but you also get the best seat in the house, poolside!